 - Badass Adorable: Quickly falls into this once you get to know him; despite being, well, geth, Legion's a very nice group of entities.
 If you're lucky, you can even walk in on him beatboxing.

 - Because You Were Nice to Me: It's revealed in 3 that Legion's memory of Shepard welcoming him with (somewhat) open arms aboard the Normandy was deemed worthy enough to be preserved in the geth consensus, along with other key moments of geth history.
-It is notable, as Shepard is apparently the first organic to openly ally with geth since their war with the quarians.
-(Saren doesn't count because he denied it until Shepard proved it to everyone.)
+It is notable, as Shepard is apparently the first organic to openly ally with geth since their war with the quarians and treat them like equals. note

 - Beware the Nice Ones: A major case of Trailers Always Lie made fans think Legion would be a creepy stalker obsessed with Shepard in a most unhealthy way.
 The obsession is debatable, but Legion comes across as very mild-mannered.
 Which doesn't mean it's any less Badass; it's a deadly sniper who can match Tali'Zorah vas Normandy as a technician.

 - Blue and Orange Morality: If you pick the Renegade dialogue option that dismisses the crewmates' moral issues with reprogramming or exterminating the geth, Legion responds with: